 Meanwhile you will prepare the cinnamon roll filling and the cream cheese frosting.

-How to make the best cinnamon roll icing:
+How to make the best icing:

 My preference is to make cream cheese frosting for cinnamon rolls.
 You can go with a simple glaze, however I think this frosting really sets these soft rolls right over the edge.